+IV.
 FACTUAL ALLEGATIONS

-Lambda Background
+11 A. Lambda Background

-24. Lambda is a private, for-profit online coding school founded in 2017 by its current CEO, Austen Allred.
-Lambda is not a degree-granting institution and is not accredited, meaning students cannot take out federal student loans to attend.
+30. Lambda is a private, for-profit online coding school founded in 2017 by its current CEO, Austen Allred.
+Lambda is not a degree-granting institution and is not accredited.
+As a result, students cannot take out federal student loans to attend Lambda.

-- 25. As Lambda's CEO, Mr. Allred was the company's primary decisionmaker, in a position of control over daily operations and aware of the company's public representations and status with the BPPE. - 26.
-Since 2017, Lambda has offered various computer science programs including UX design, data science, and full-stack web development.
-Lambda programs previously lasted between nine and eighteen months and currently last between six months and a year. - 27.
-When Mr. Kernan enrolled, nearly all students (including him) chose to finance their Lambda education through an ISA.
+- 15 31.
+As Lambda's CEO, Mr. Allred was the company's primary decisionmaker, in a position of control over daily operations and aware of the company's public representations and status with the BPPE. - 18 32.
+Since 2017, Lambda has offered various computer science programs including UX 19 design, data science, and full stack web development.

+33. When Ms. Bruner enrolled, nearly all students choose to finance their Lambda program through an ISA.
 As Lambda describes it: "A Lambda School ISA is a contract under which you agree to pay 17% of your post-Lambda School salary for 24 months, but only once you're making more than \$50,000 per year (or the equivalent of \$4,166.66 per month).
-The ISA is capped at a maximum repayment of \$30,000, so you won't pay more than \$30,000 under any circumstances." - 28.
-Lambda ISAs are managed by third-party servicers who handle ISA origination and payment processing.
-4 Mr. Kernan's ISA is serviced by Leif Technologies, Inc. ("Leif"). - 29.
-Mr. Kernan entered into an ISA with Lambda on April 19, 2019.
-Lambda has not disclosed whether or not it has sold his ISA.
+The ISA is capped at a maximum repayment of \$30,000, so you won't pay more than \$30,000 under any circumstances."3 ///

-&lt;sup>3 Lambda School Website, Frequently Asked Questions, available at: https://lambdaschool.com/faq (last visited May 12, 2021).
+3 Frequently Asked Questions, Lambda, Inc., https://lambdaschool.com/faq (last visited May 12, 2021).